Sequential Cursed Equilibrium: Definitions and general results

 \begin{example}\normalfont SCE players can be mistaken about their own future actions, and these mistakes can be costly.
 For instance, \Cref{fig:trading_confirm} depicts a game in which Groucho can join a club.
 If Groucho and the club both accept, then Groucho can confirm membership or resign at a cost.
-There are four coarse sets: the singleton set with the root and the sets $\{\omega_1,\omega_2\}$, $\{\omega_1a,\omega_2a\}$, and $\{\omega_1 a a, \omega_2 a a\}$. \end{example}
+There are five information sets, and four coarse sets: the singleton set with the root and the sets $\{\omega_1,\omega_2\}$, $\{\omega_1a,\omega_2a\}$, and $\{\omega_1 a a, \omega_2 a a\}$. \end{example}

 \Cref{ex:groucho} has a unique SCE.
-Local best-response implies that the club accepts at history $\omega_1 a$ and declines at $\omega_2 a$.
+Local rationality implies that the club accepts at history $\omega_1 a$ and declines at $\omega_2 a$.
 Given this behavior, at Groucho's first information set any cursed-consistent\footnote{This argument relies on cursed-consistency; cursed-plausibility does not suffice to pin down Groucho's conjecture about the club if Groucho plays $d$.
 There exists a WPCE in which Groucho plays $d$, conjecturing that the club will always play $d$.} conjecture specifies that nature plays $\left(\omega_1\ \frac{1}{3}, \ \omega_2 \ \frac{2}{3}\right)$, and that the club plays a coarse strategy that accepts with probability $\frac{1}{3}$.
-It is a local best-response for Groucho to accept, planning to play \textit{confirm} resulting in the expected payoff $\frac{1}{9}\cdot (-2)+\frac{2}{9}\cdot 2$.
-However, at Groucho's later information set, the cursed-consistent conjecture specifies that nature plays $\omega_1$ and that the club plays $a$, so the local best-response is to resign.\footnote{At the later information set, Equation \eqref{eq:CPS_update} conditions on the event $\{\omega_1 a a,\ \omega_2 a a\}$.
+It is locally rational for Groucho to accept, planning to play \textit{confirm}, which results in the expected payoff $\frac{1}{9}\cdot (-2)+\frac{2}{9}\cdot 2$.
+However, at Groucho's later information set, the cursed-consistent conjecture specifies that nature plays $\omega_1$ and that the club plays $a$, so it is locally rational to resign.\footnote{At the later information set, Equation \eqref{eq:CPS_update} conditions on the event $\{\omega_1 a a,\ \omega_2 a a\}$.
 By contrast, ABEE with analogy partition $\mathcal{F}$ would require Groucho to respond, at both information sets, as if the club was playing the coarse strategy that accepts with probability $\frac{1}{3}$.
 Thus the unique SCE strategy profile cannot be supported under ABEE, demonstrating that SCE is not a refinement of ABEE or \textit{vice versa}.} Groucho Marx reportedly wrote, ``Please accept my resignation.
 I don't want to belong to any club that would accept me as a member."